Madjakul/HALvesting-Geometric/README.md

   -h, --help            show this help message and exit --config_file CONFIG_FILE
                         Path to the configuration file.
+  --project_root PROJECT_ROOT
+                        Path to the project root directory.
   --root_dir ROOT_DIR   Path to the data root directory.
   --lang_ LANG_         Language to use for the dataset.
   --accelerator ACCELERATOR